 When Sarah and I were pregnant with our first child, we decided to move to be closer to her family.
 I ended up in an interesting and challenging job working as a technician for a company that manufactures automated fastening systems.

 I would have a hard time deciding whether aircraft maintenance or automation is cooler or more exciting, but beginning work in industrial automation opened my eyes to an entire world of controllers, motors, sensors, switches, and machines.
 There is always something new to learn in this field, which is something that I feel drawn to and that helps to continually hold my interest.

 In my travels as a technician, I supported the launch of the world’s first aluminum truck at the Ford F-150 plants in Dearborn and Kansas City.
 With that experience and the completion of my Bachelor’s of Science in IT, specializing in Software Development, I applied for a position with Ford Motor Company, where I’m now very proud to be employed as an Automation Engineer.

-Outside of work, I love to spend time with my wife, daughter, and son, and to work on our home and vehicles.
-I'm hoping this blog will become another source of fun and interest for me, and I look forward to hearing from you!
+Outside of work, I love to spend time with my wife, daughter, and two sons, and to work on our home and vehicles.
+I’m hoping this blog will become another source of fun and interest for me, and I look forward to hearing from you!